 Greater Power of Acheron, LE

-The High Chieftain of the goblins and hobgoblins, Maglubiyet (mag-LOO-bih-yet), is the iron-fisted ruler of his pantheon.
+The High Chieftain of the goblins and hobgoblins, Maglubiyet (mag-LOO-bih-yet or ma-GLUB-i-yet), is the iron-fisted ruler of his pantheon.
 As with Gruumsh, lord of the orcish pantheon, the Battle Lord of the goblins pushes his followers to war, conquest, and glory.
 He represents rigid order and strict discipline, teaching that they are the keys to strength and victory.
 He is the patron of both goblins and hobgoblins equally, as well as the degenerate norkers.
 He is known by many names, but they usually vary by clan and tribe; one exception is the world of Aebrynnis, where he is known as Kartathok to the goblins and hobgoblins, as well as the closely related bugbears.

 Goblin myth is similar in many ways to orcish myth, featuring Maglubiyet as leading the goblins and hobgoblins against the other races after they had been left out of the allotment of territories.
 Where orcish myth typically pits Gruumsh against the Seldarine, the Mighty One is typically pitted against Moradin and the Morndinsamman.
 Goblin creation myths speak of their rejection by the other races who dwell under the hills and mountains, and the Battle Lord appearing in their hour of despair to lead them in revenge against those who had shunned them.
 The myths typically reinforce the need for order and discipline in order to defeat their enemies, and show the intelligence and leadership abilities of the chieftains and priests.
 The specific details of the myths vary wildly, often incorporating the local powerful families and locations to better reinforce the current power structure by emphasizing the rightness of their rule.